corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 ```

-### 2.2.
-Configure the Database Management Tool
+### Step 2.2: Configure the database management tool

-The Corda Database Management Tool needs access to a running database.
+The Corda database management tool needs access to a running database.
 The tool is configured in a similar way to the Corda node.
 A base directory needs to be provided with the following content:

-* a `node.conf` file with database connection settings containing a database user with restricted permissions
+* A `node.conf` file with database connection settings containing a database user with restricted permissions
-* a `drivers` directory to place JDBC driver
+* A `drivers` directory to place JDBC driver
-* a `cordapps` directory with CorDapps requiring custom tables.
+* A `cordapps` directory with CorDapps requiring custom tables.

 Copy CorDapps to the *cordapps* subdirectory, this is required to collect and extract DDL for any custom database migration scripts.
 Create a `node.conf` with properties for your database, and copy the respective driver into the `drivers` directory.